 The North West of Ireland is one of the most popular areas for waterspouts in the country, from surging and kiteboarding to sailing and scuba diving or a spot of deep-sea fishing and when you are tired after a day on the water, why not relax in a seaweed bath in Enniscrone or at Voya in Strandhill and let your worries float away!

 For those who prefer to keep their feet on dry land, there are plenty of scenic and challenging walks to enjoy in Sligo, such as the Sligo Way, which starts at Lough Talt and runs for 76 km to the village of Dromahair.
 Other walks include, Lough Arrow Walks, Hazelwood Sculpture Trail, Dooney Rock Nature Trail and many coastal walks.

 Whatever your reason for visiting Sligo you can book a selection of fully approved Sligo hotels and Sligo guesthouses located throughout the county on the Ireland Hotels website.
 Just use the accommodation search box featured on this page to find Sligo hotel breaks or a guesthouse to meet your needs.

-This elegant Sligo Hotel is ideally located in Rosses Point, Sligo located on the shores of the Atlantic Ocean.
-With a Blue flag beach and a challenging 18 hole golf links nearby, the Sligo Yeats Country Hotel Spa & Leisure Centre provides its guests with a taste of leisure and relaxation amongst the breathtaking beauty of the North West of Ireland.
+This elegant Sligo Hotel is ideally located in Rosses Point seaside village, Sligo, on the shores of the Atlantic Ocean.
+With a Blue flag beach and a challenging 18 hole golf links on our doorstep, the Sligo Yeats Country Hotel Spa & Leisure Centre provides its guests with a taste of leisure and relaxation amongst the breathtaking beauty of the North West of Ireland.